- League of Legends

 PUBG Mobile Korea

 PUBG Mobile Korea is the most popular alternative version of PUBG Mobile.
-It is available in the Play Store of Korea and Japan.
+It is available in the Play Store in Korea and Japan.
 Many gamers in India are playing on PUBG Mobile Korea since 118 apps were banned by the Indian Government.
 There are many articles online on how players in India can play PUBG Mobile Korea from India.

 Top 3 PUBG Pro Gamers in Korea